-50 Genius Wedding Ideas from Pinterest
+50 Genius Wedding Ideas to Help You Throw the Most Unique Wedding Ever

 19. For a rustic wedding, use a piece of wood to create a wedding sign to point your guests in the right direction.
 Prop it up with a pitchfork or garden shovel, and use watering cans as flower holders.

 20. Have pets?
-Incorporate them into your bride and groom photo shoot since they’re part of the family.
+Incorporate them into your bride and groom photo shoot—they’re part of the family, after all.

-21. Use items that you can find at a flea market (ex: these vintage wine barrels) to give your wedding a rustic and vintage vibe.
+21. Use items you can find at a flea market (i.e.: these wine barrels) to give your wedding a rustic and vintage vibe.

-22. Instead of having your bridesmaids wear the same dress in the same color, let them have fun and look stylish with patterned dresses.
+22. Instead of having your bridesmaids wear the same dress in the same color, let them have fun and look stylish in mismatched bridesmaids dresses.
 Trust us, they’ll thank you.

 23. For some kids, weddings can be a drag.
-Keep them entertained with a kids station.
+Keep them entertained with a hands-on kids’ station.

 24. Ask your maid of honor to join you in the wedding party with a special gift box filled with items she might need.

 25. Send out “Save the Date” postcards instead of cards with envelopes.
-You’ll save on postage, plus it’s super-cool!
+You’ll save on postage; plus, it’s super-cool!

 26. Since your bouquet won’t last forever, keep the dried petals in a Christmas ornament that you can use around the holidays.